One of the most common questions we get here at Dogs Naturally is how to make bone broth for your dog.

 Step 3: Strain The Bones

 When the broth is finished, I need to strain the bones and meat out.
-These bones shouldn’t be fed to dogs, so I put them in the green bin.
+These bones shouldn’t be fed to dogs, so I put them in the food trash bin.
 My dogs don’t need them anyway … I’ve already got the good parts in my broth.

 Step 4: Get Creative